matt-d-rat/MF-Timeline/readme.txt

 In addition to Wordpress content, you can also add content to the timeline from Twitter - filtering by multiple hashtags.

+You can set timeline events to be "featured", ie: span across both columns to be more prominent by setting a custom meta field key to mf_timeline_featured and its value to 1.
+This is great for indicating milestones on the timeline, or highlighting a particular piece of information on the timeline.

-Please report all issues or give feedback on the plugin's [Github repository](http://wordpress.org/ "MF Timeline Repository").
+Please report all issues or give feedback on the plugin's [Github repository](https://github.com/matt-d-rat/MF-Timeline "MF Timeline Repository").

 == Installation ==